Skip to content

 MVNOs (Virtual Operators)

 MVNOs do not own network infrastructure but lease capacity from MNOs.
-They typically offer lower prices and no long-term contracts, making them popular with expats and budget-conscious users:
+They typically offer lower prices and no long-term contracts, making them popular with residents and budget-conscious users:

 • HoT (Hofer Telekom): On the Magenta network.
 Austria's most popular MVNO, sold at Hofer supermarkets.